plausible/docs/docs/metrics-definitions.md

 ## Exit Rate

 Shows how often people exit from a specific page.
 It's calculated as the number of exits divided by the number of total pageviews for that specific page.

+## File Downloads

+Automatically track the number of file downloads.
+This feature isn't enabled by default so you need to [follow these steps](file-downloads-tracking.md) to enable it for sites where you want to track clicks on files.

 ## Goals